 Offshore software development is often known for its cost-saving benefit.
 However, there are a lot of factors that can influence the overall budgeting and potentially cause SME and start-up owners to spend more.
 In this blog, we will analyze influencing factors to help them estimate a better budget.

 The pain of recruiting and sustaining an in-house development team with limited funds is something SMEs and start-ups should try to avoid.
 That is why the location becomes crucial as company owners search for software development solutions for a cheaper price.
 However, SMEs and start-ups should take note that the price to hire a good team varies among countries.
 For example, a team in Asia could charge 25 to 40 dollars per working hour, while that of CEE fluctuates between 25 and 70 dollars.
-And so, outsourcing to a partner in Asia can be more reasonable as long as SME and start-up owners conduct detailed research about the potential vendor.
+And so, outsourcing to a partner in Asia can be more reasonable as long as SME and start-up owners conduct a detailed research about the potential vendor.

 When diving into the ever-growing world of offshore software development, SMEs and start-ups may feel overwhelmed by the number of companies, the different kinds of offers, and the different price tags.
-According to Sourceseek.com, clients can expect five types of vendors which they may come across during scouting.
+According to Sourceseek.com, clients can expect five types of vendors that they may come across during scouting.
 Below is a quick summary of what can be a fit for SMEs and start-ups:

 - Employ a few hundred or more developers, very resourceful in testing and project development.